Please see specific COVID-19 related information on policies and operating procedures.

 Gorman Chairback Lodge & Cabins offers a spectacular location “off the grid” by the shore of Long Pond, on 66,000 acres of forestland permanently conserved by AMC.
-The lodge is drive-in during summer and fall, and is accessible by ski or dogsled in winter.
+The lodge is drive-in during summer and fall, and is accessible by ski, snowshoe, or dogsled in winter.

-Accommodations include four private, “Deluxe” cabins (one ADA accessible) with private bathrooms.
-Each includes a combination of queen-size bed, bunk beds, and a futon.
+Accommodations include four private, “Deluxe” cabins (one ADA accessible) with private bathrooms with showers.
+Each includes a combination of queen-size bed, bunk beds or double beds, and a futon in the living room.

-Eight private shoreline cabins sleep one to five people, with a combination of queen-size, full, and bunk beds.
-Each cabin has a woodstove and gas lamps.
+Eight private shoreline cabins sleep one to five guests, with a combination of queen-size, full, bunk beds, or futon.
+Each cabin is a single room cabin and has a woodstove and gas lamps.
 There is no running water in the shoreline cabins, but water jugs are provided for guest use.

-The central bathhouse, conveniently located in the main lodge, has composting toilets and hot showers as well as an available wood-heated sauna.
+The central bathhouse, conveniently located in the main lodge, has composting toilets and hot showers as well as a wood-heated sauna.

-Gorman Chairback offers one ADA accessible cabin with private bathroom and electrical outlets.
-The lodge is wheelchair accessible.
+Gorman Chairback offers an ADA accessible cabin with electricity, private bathroom with shower and propane heat.

 Check In: 3:00PM

 Breakfast, lunch, and dinner are included in your nightly rate.
 Coffee, tea and cocoa are available throughout the day.